s07308/Tau-Process-Inference/README.md

 `t.star`: the vector of specified time points <br>

 #### Value
-The left hand side of the plot is the Kaplan-Meier curves of the controal and treatment groups.
-The right hand side is the line plot of the proposed tau process.
+It returns a vector of the local Kendall's &tau; on the specified time points.
+Furthermore, it automatically draw a plot, which left hand side is the Kaplan-Meier curves of the controal and treatment groups and the right hand side is the line plot of the proposed tau process.

 #### Example
 ```